 Pull deployment allows targets to pull changes "on demand," such as polling a central system for new changes and self-updating as required.
 This permits the users to control the timing of updates and enables them to request software updates only when needed.

 All the above-mentioned deployment techniques can be combined together depending on your needs and can be used for both on-premise and cloud deployments.
+Also, refer to our article helping you choose between 8 deployment strategies.

 Deployment Management Best Practices